 Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
-Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation. \$25 copay for each In-Network Medicare-covered dental service. \$50 copay for each Out-of-Network Medicare-covered dental service.
+Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
+In-Network Out-of-Network \$0 copay for each In-Network Medicare-covered dental service. \$0 copay for each Out-of-Network Medicare-covered dental service. \$0 copay for each Out-of-Network Medicare-covered dental service.
 Additional services provided ATRIO provides additional dental coverage not covered by Original Medicare.
 ATRIO will automatically mail you a Flex Card to use at your dentist's office.
 This card may be used on any routine preventive and comprehensive dental services.
 You can choose any licensed dental provider, there is no network.
 The unused balance of the flex card does not carry forward to future benefit years.
-Cosmetic procedures are not covered. \$1,750 annual maximu every year.
-This amour your Flex Card. •
+Cosmetic procedures are not covered. \$1,750 annual maximum coverage amount every year.
+This amount is loaded annually to your Flex Card.